#1 We’ll talk—a lot.

 Q: Can I exercise during pregnancy?

 Absolutely!
 Exercise is good.
-In fact, there are great new guidelines for pregnancy and exercise.
+There are great new guidelines for pregnancy and exercise.

 Postpartum Pelvic Health FAQs